 The seismic receiver is directly mounted on the controlled structure with screws and nuts.
 The signal cable must be securely (so that to exclude vibration) attached to the structure along the entire length without slack and tension.
 To exclude climate influence on the seismic receiver body, it shall be isolated from environmental impacts (temperature fluctuations, wind, humidity), e.g. by using light external casing filled with heat insulation material.

 Please note that each frequency has its own oscillations nodes and antinodes.
 Therefore, to analyze the behavior of the whole structure during the tests, the measurements must be carried out at several points simultaneously.

 Recommendations for Mounting the Seismic Receivers on Concrete Surface

 For the purpose of concrete structures oscillations research, the analysis shall be performed at lower frequencies.
 The mounting methods are the same as for installation on metal surfaces, given that the screws can be tested.
 Alternatively, the seismic receivers can be glued with further heat- and damp-proofing with bitumen.

 For monitoring seismic and man-made impact on high buildings, one needs to know the external effect prevailing direction:

 - the lowest and highest rigidity direction

 To learn that, it is necessary to perform monitoring in three directions at different heights.
-For measurements along three axes simultaneously, it is convenient to use three-component sensors, such as BC 1313.
+For parallel measurements in three axes simultaneously, it is convenient to use triaxial sensors, such as BC 1313.